New York City Workplace Retaliation Lawyers

 Whether you're a federal employee or in the private sector, we offer free virtual consultations to discuss your case.
 At Ricotta & Marks, P.C., we believe in clear communication and straightforward advice.
 We prepare every case as if it's going to trial, and we're dedicated to pursuing the best possible outcome in your case.

 Have you experienced retaliation at work?
-Our New York City workplace retaliation lawyers are here to protect your rights.
+Our New York City workplace retaliation attorneys are here to protect your rights.
 Call Ricotta & Marks, P.C. today at (917) 540-8565 or contact us online for a FREE consultation!

 Mr Marks is an amazing lawyer.
 He is always kind and respectful and there for me whenever I need him.
 I want to thanks Mr Marks and the firm for everything.
 I highly recommend you guys.
 Thanks again for everything.